 Whoever may read these words—a warm welcome to you!

-- Sufi Practices and Meditation: Classes held once month September through June: 7:15-7:30pm sitting meditation; 7:30 class begins; 9pm class closing.
-Meeting the 1st Tuesday of each month except for meeting the 3rd Tuesday in September and January.
-The theme for the year is “Healing”.
+- Sufi Practices and Meditation: Classes held twice a month on thte 1st and 3rd Tuesdays, September through June: 7:30 class begins; 9pm class closing.
+The theme for the year is The 10 Sufi Thoughts: a comprehensive guide to living a life of joy and purpose.
 Classes will explore the art of healing using the Sufi teachings of Hazrat Inayat Khan, Pir Vilayat Khan, and the current teachings of Pir Zia Inayat Khan.
 These teachings include a focus on the sacred names of God as a way to restore ourselves to a place of health, vitality and connection.
 An exploration in healing for ourselves, our relationships, families, communities and ultimately for the health of the country and the world.
 A dynamic part of each session is the practice of Zhikr, a ceremony of Remembrance; singing; chanting and the beauty of prayer.
 Classes are appropriate for both the beginner and the experienced seeker.
 The nature of many of the Sufi teachings require consistency, please consider a dedicated commitment to attend classes regularly.
 Classes scheduled; Sept 19, Oct 3, Nov 7, Dec 5, Jan 16, Feb 6, Mar 6, Apr 3, May 1 and June 5.
 Three Sunday morning classes will be added through the course of the year.

 The Center is led by Zarifah Kadian and Nur Azad Mangold (and others) who have been studying and teaching Sufism for over 40 yrs.
 (Please let us know if you will be attending class for the first time, Gail Jamila, firstname.lastname@example.org)

 - Universal Worship: This beautiful ceremony celebrates all the worlds’ major religions with readings, chants, candle lighting, music, meditation, and celebration.
 The service is followed by a potluck feast and social hour.
-The next service will be held, Sunday, September 17, 2017, at 11am.
-The theme of the service is “Holding it All: Joy and Sorrow”.
-All are welcome!
-Fall Universal Worship 2017
+The next service: TBA

 The Baraka Center Facebook: Check out what The Baraka Center of Washington, D.C. is saying on Facebook.